zauberzeug/nicegui/README.md

 We like [Streamlit](https://streamlit.io/) but find it does [too much magic when it comes to state handling](https://github.com/zauberzeug/nicegui/issues/1#issuecomment-847413651).
 In search for an alternative nice library to write simple graphical user interfaces in Python we discovered [JustPy](https://justpy.io/).
-While it is too "low-level HTML" for our daily usage, it provides a great basis for NiceGUI:
+While it is too "low-level HTML" for our daily usage, it provides a great basis for NiceGUI.

 ## Documentation and Examples